-The Center for Conflict Management is housed in the College.
-Established in 1998, the Center serves as the Admissions Office for the Master of Science in Conflict Management program (MSCM) and coordinates the ADR Certificate program for undergraduates.
-The Center works collaboratively with other units on campus and throughout the University

-System to promote and provide conflict management skills and training.
-The Center supports collaboratives with private and non-profit sector institutions and serves as a source for research opportunities for faculty.
-A library of relevant resources for ADR theory and practice is available in the Center.
+The Center for Conflict Management is housed in the College of Humanities and Social Sciences.
+Established in 1998, the Center works closely with the Master of Science in Conflict Management (MSCM) graduate program and the ADR Certificate program for undergraduates.
+The Center works collaboratively with other units on campus and throughout the University System to promote and provide conflict management skills training and consultation.
+The Center also provides consultative services, research, and training to private and public institutions and works collaboratively with both domestic and international partners.
+A library of relevant resources for conflict theory, research, and practice is available in the Center.